halt9k/interactive-fluid-dynamics/README.md

-# Hydrodynamics realtime demo: whirlpool formation in hourglass
+# Hydrodynamics realtime demo: whirlpool formation in a hourglass

 This is bianry demo (without source code) sandbox for fluid dynamics.
 Based on heavily interfaced and updated sources https://github.com/wme7/openLBMflow.